Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/brainstorm.typ

     This idea uses a custom gusset that slides into the mobile goal.
 This gusset can then allow the mobile goal rush mechanism to let go of the mobile goal when the mobile goal rush mechanism retracts.
 There is an additional gusset that helps when clearing corners.
   ],
   pros: [
-    - *Strength* -  Because it uses lexan, it’s very durable.
+    - *Strength* -  Because it uses lexan, it's very durable.
     - *Weight* - Since it uses custom lexan, it is significantly lighter than a mobile goal rush mechanism that uses C-channel or metal.
   ],
   cons: [